alorlea/CPUMonitorService/README.md

 http://localhost:5000/index.html

-user:admin
-pass:admin

-NOTE: A simple login and authentication mechanism is available, it is possible to disable it to simplify access
+NOTE: A simple login and authentication mechanism is available, it is disabled to simplify access If you reenable the authentication in the service, uncomment the segments of code refering to auth in both service and agent.
+Uncomment the corresponding parts for the client in static/index.html

+Credentials are user: admin, pass: admin